 Our team provides:

-- Comprehensive preoperative education To help ease anxiety before surgery, our hospitals offer comprehensive joint replacement orientations.
+- Comprehensive preoperative education: To help ease anxiety before surgery, our hospitals offer comprehensive joint replacement orientations.
 This includes inside looks at their facilities and education on what to expect throughout the surgical process.

-- Care focused on your needs—We’re here every step of the way with case management and care coordination.
+- Care focused on your needs: We’re here every step of the way with case management and care coordination.
 Your treatment and rehabilitation plan will be customized to your unique needs.

-- Specialized programs before and after surgery—We provide inpatient and outpatient physical therapy and rehabilitation, all under one roof.
+- Specialized programs before and after surgery: We provide inpatient and outpatient physical therapy and rehabilitation, all under one roof.
 This enables you to start healing as soon as possible as well as continuing your recovery in the weeks and months after surgery.

-When to have shoulder replacement surgery
+Candidates for shoulder replacement surgery

 Shoulder replacement surgery (shoulder arthroplasty) relieves pain from severe arthritis or injury and restores range of motion.
 It involves implanting part or all of a prosthetic (artificial) ball and socket device made from metal and plastic.